Faltenreich/Diaguard/README.md

 #### Languages

 English is used as general language for naming things.
-Everything except the content of [String resources](https://developer.android.com/guide/topics/resources/string-resource) should be in English.
+Everything except the localization should be written in English.

 [Java](https://java.com/de) is used as programming language.
 Currently there are no plans to migrate to [Kotlin](https://kotlinlang.org) to prevent a multi-language project.
 A possible approach could be splitting up the monolith into multiple modules which unleashes the potential to switch language while staying consistent within a module.

 [SQLite](https://developer.android.com/training/data-storage/sqlite) is used as query language for the database.
 Object-relational mapping takes then place via [ORMLite](http://ormlite.com).

 [XML](https://developer.android.com/guide/topics/ui/declaring-layout) is used as markup language for user interfaces.
 These views are then bound to Java via [Butter Knife](http://jakewharton.github.io/butterknife).

+#### Localization

+Localization takes place locally and affects following components:

+* User interfaces: localized via [Android resources](https://developer.android.com/guide/topics/resources/localization) (one [strings.xml](/app/src/main/res/values/strings.xml) per language)
+* Common food: localized via custom file import (one [food_common.csv](/app/src/main/assets/food_common.csv) for all languages)
+* Default tags: localized via custom file import (one [tags.csv](/app/src/main/assets/tags.csv) for all languages)

+Currently the localization process requires certain programming skills.
+This should and could be improved by using an external service in order to support localizations by non-developers.

 #### Architecture